python-pillow/Pillow/RELEASING.md

 ## Embargoed Release

-Security fixes that need to be pushed to the distros prior to public release.
+Released as needed to vendors before public for critical security-related bug fixes.

 * [ ] Prepare patch for all versions that will get a fix.
 Test against local installations.
 * [ ] Commit against master, cherry pick to affected release branches.